princeton-nlp/tree-of-thought-llm/readme.md

 ## Trajectories
-``logs/`` contains trajectories from paper experiments, except ``logs/game24/gpt-4_0.7_propose1_value3_greedy5_start900_end1000.json`` is reproduced after the paper (as the original experiment was in a notebook) and achieved 69\% instead of original 74\% due to the randomness in GPT decoding.
-We hope to aggregate multiple runs in the future to account for sampling randomness and update the paper, but it shouldn't affect the main conclusions of the paper.
+``logs/`` contains all the trajectories from the paper's experiments, except for ``logs/game24/gpt-4_0.7_propose1_value3_greedy5_start900_end1000.json`` which was reproduced after the paper (as the original experiment was done in a notebook) and achieved a 69\% score instead of the original 74\% score due to randomness in GPT decoding.
+We hope to aggregate multiple runs in the future to account for sampling randomness and update the paper, but this shouldn't affect the main conclusions of the paper.